Players & Parents

 The key thing to remember is lessons are for learning and players need to go out and practice what they have learnt to see good improvement.
 This is true for anything whether it be a sport, mathematics or music.
 There is learning time (lessons) and practice time (homework).
 For example, a piano teacher would expect their student to practice every day!

 I am a sports teacher and like any teacher I think my subject is really important!

 Sport and recreation has been proven to provide:

 Higher self esteem

 Higher quality of life

-A break from academic studies followed by more efficient study upon return
+A break from academic studies for exercise is followed by more efficient study upon return

 Health benefits (what is more important than that!)

 Tennis is a very technical sport and as such is different to a lot of other activities in that it can take a lot of time to reach a playing level.
 This is unlike soccer for example, where young kids with no playing experience can easily pick up and play a match with limited technical skills.

 How much practice?